nicfits/hugoDocs/content/en/hosting-and-deployment/hosting-on-gitlab.md

 * Completion of the Hugo [Quick Start][]
 * A [GitLab account](https://gitlab.com/users/sign_in)
 * A Hugo website on your local machine that you are ready to publish
+* If you are using Modules, they are localized to the vendor directory with `hugo mod vendor`

 ## Create .gitlab-ci.yml